-We estimate p and q for each field, and then simulate the model to predict the key properties of the network of collaborations, including the degree distribution of the network and the fraction S of nodes in the largest cluster.
+largest cluster.
 By comparing predictions of the model with the empirical results, we are able to test and validate the model.
-We first compare the degree distribution of the collaboration networks with the predictions of the model (Fig. 4A-E), and find that the model predicts the empirical degree distributions remarkably well.
+We first compare the degree distribution of the collaboration networks with the predictions of the model (Fig. 4, A to E) and find that the model predicts the empirical degree distributions remarkably well.
 In Table 1, we compare the predictions of the model for S with the measured values.
-The model correctly predicts that an "invisible college" containing more than 50% of the nodes exists in all cases.
-Even more significantly, the values of S predicted by the model are in close agreement with the empirical results.

-To investigate how changes of the team assembly mechanism affect the structure of the network, we use the model to generate networks with the same sequence of team sizes as the data, but with different values of p and q.
-We show in Figs. 4F-J that, notably, four out of the five creative networks we consider are very close to the "tipping" line at which an invisible college emerges.
+The model correctly predicts that an invisible college containing more than 50% of the nodes exists in all cases.
+Additionally, the values of S predicted by the model are in close agreement with the empirical results.
+To investigate how changes of the team assembly mechanism affect the structure of the network, we used the model to generate networks with the same sequence of team sizes as the data but with different values of p and q.
+We show in Fig. 4, F to J, that four out of the five creative networks we consider are very close to the tipping line at which an invisible college emerges.
 The exception is astronomy.
-We also find that, for astronomy, the fraction of repeat incumbent-incumbent links is significantly larger than for the other fields.
+We also find that, for astronomy, the $f{\rm R}$ is significantly larger than for the other fields.

 If diversity affects team performance and our model correctly captures how diversity is related to the way teams are assembled, then the parameters p and q must be related to team performance.
-To investigate this issue, we consider, for the four scientific fields, how teams publishing in different journals are assembled.
+To investigate this issue, we considered for the four scientific fields how teams publishing in different journals are assembled.
 We used each journal's impact factor as a proxy for the typical quality of teams' output.
 We then studied the different journals separately to quantify the relationship between team assembly mechanisms and performance.

 In Fig. 5, we show the values of p, q, and S for the journals in each of the fields as a function of the impact factor of the journal.
-We found that p was positively correlated with impact factor for economics, ecology and social psychology, whereas q was negatively correlated with impact factor for the same fields.
-The result for p implies that successful teams have a higher fraction of incumbents, who contribute expertise and know-how to the team, while the result for q implies that teams that are less diverse typically have lower levels of performance.
+We found that p was positively correlated with impact factor for economics, ecology, and social psychology, whereas q was negatively correlated with impact factor for the